php-fig/fig-standards/proposed/http-middleware/middleware-meta.md

 in favor of better runtime safety and debugging.
 Using stricter interfaces also makes it easier for existing implementations to provide wrappers or adapters to provide forward compatibility with the proposed interfaces.

+#### 4.5 Middleware Stack and Dispatching

+This proposal also includes a definition of a middleware stack container that is an entry point for middleware dispatching.
+This interface is entirely optional and is intended to illustrate that client middleware can be used in a server context but server middleware cannot be used in a client context.

 5. `FrameInterface`
 -------------------